yeehaa123/rizom-monorepo/apps/rizom.ai/event.md

-# Rewriting the Rules of Work
-Where Purpose Meets Play
+# Rewriting the Rules of Work: Where Purpose Meets Play

 Are you ready to be part of a movement that's transforming how we think about work?
 Join us for an inspiring afternoon where creative pioneers share their vision of a future where work and play converge.